When did parenting and perfection become synonymous?

-But I'll also expect something of my child.
+But I’ll also expect something from my child.

 Parenting is not about perfection.
 It’s about learning to grow and sharing that learning with the small bodies we bring into the world and trying to help clear the path as she or he moves ahead in life.
 This is a huge accountability and it means we do have to be the disciplinarian, the guide, and the coach to help them build the best database possible so they can stand on their own two feet so they can make informed and responsible decisions.
 This means that times are children will respect us but may not like what we do.
 It is not time to be their friend, is it time to be their guide.

 Personally I’m sick and tired of people standing back and blaming the parents.
 I’m sick of hearing in the news about someone going in and shooting at school because of anger and frustration they didn’t know where to put.
 And I’m sick and tired of people not looking in the mirror and saying, “this is me, this is my life, and I own it.”